Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

   and conjurations and much better at necromancy and invocations.
 Note that unlike Demigods, they can take on gods, although not all will accept them.

-Deep Dwarves
-  Deep Dwarves are short, hardy people who, unlike their extinct surface relatives, never left the underground homelands.
-Living there for countless generations made them turn pale and lose all ability to regenerate health over time, or to have their rate of regeneration hastened by any effects.
-  Deep Dwarves can instead draw on their magical essence to heal, but doing so will gradually deplete their maximum reserves of magic.
-They are passively able to reduce all incoming damage, and their empathy with the earth allows them to sense their surroundings; these abilities increase in power as they gain experience levels.

-  Naturally, Deep Dwarves are quite adept with all arts of avoiding blows and damage.
-Offensively, they are skilled users of axes, crossbows, and slings.
-  Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders; because of this, their skill with invocations is great, and they often rely on divine assistance for healing.
-They are most at home with the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.

 Felids
   Felids are a breed of cats that have been granted sentience.
 Originally they were witches' familiars that were magically augmented to provide help for